 By Terri Guest and Kami Goldstein

 On Friday, October 25, 2024, the California Legislative Action Committee of the Community Associations Institute (CAI-CLAC) met for their Annual Planning Meeting (APM).
-The meeting, which took place at the Leisure World Seal Beach Clubhouse, had attendees who had traveled from all over the state to Southern California for this in-person meeting.
-First-time attendees Kami Goldstein and myself were tasked with writing an article about our experience.
+The meeting, which took place at the Leisure World Seal Beach Clubhouse, had attendees that traveled from all over the state to Southern California for this in-person meeting.
+As first-time attendees, Kami Goldstein and I were tasked with writing an article about our experience.
 Since Kami had previously written a blog post about her experience attending Advocacy Week, we decided to have our article serve as a follow-up to Kami’s perspective from visiting the Capitol.

 TERRI: The meeting started with reports from the Secretary, Treasurer and Chairperson for CAI-CLAC.
 Randy Stokes and Betty Roth gave updates on items such as committee policies and chapter fundraising contributions.
-The CAI-CLAC Administrator, Wendy Van Messel, gave a “Save the date” for 2025’s Advocacy Week, which will be held April 22-24, and PR Chair Pam Richardson reported on the PR Committee’s recent work.
-CAI-CLAC Chairperson Stacie Donnelly gave an update on 2024 accomplishments.
+The CAI-CLAC Administrator, Wendy Van Messel, mentioned the “Save the date” for 2025’s Advocacy Week, which will be held April 22-24 in Sacramento.
+The PR Chair, Pam Richardson, reported on the PR Committee’s recent work, and CAI-CLAC Chair, Stacie Donnelly, gave an update on 2024 accomplishments.

 TERRI: In your previous article, you mentioned how managers often only find out about legislation after they are passed into law.
 You decided to get involved with CAI-CLAC so you could have more insight into upcoming legislation so you could not only better prepare, but also have more involvement in the development stages of new laws.
 How did attending the APM help with your goals?

-KAMI: After attending the Annual Planning Meeting I am excited to be able to share with my co-workers how CAI-CLAC is planning to help our HOAs even more with multiple issues which greatly affect our Associations in the upcoming year.
-During this process I learned a lot about how CAI-CLAC determines which topics to make a legislative priority.
+KAMI: After attending the Annual Planning Meeting, I am excited to be able to share with my co-workers how CAI-CLAC is planning to help our HOAs even more with multiple issues, which greatly affect our community associations in the upcoming year.
+During this process, I learned a lot about how CAI-CLAC determines which topics to make a legislative priority.
 Thanks to the efforts of Louie Brown and his staff, the Delegates were able to identify several priorities for 2025.
 These priorities will be discussed in more detail at the upcoming CAI-CLAC Town Hall on December 5, 2024.
 My goal is to bring this information to my co-workers so they can be better prepared for any potential new legislation.

 KAMI: I am always impressed by Louie Brown’s involvement as our California Legislative Action Committee Advocate.
 He is an integral part of this process, and we are very lucky to have him.
 He has great insights into what the political climate is in the State of California, which is very helpful to our discussion about which areas to make a legislative priority.
 Prior to attending this meeting, I did not realize how CAI-CLAC decided which areas of the legislature to address and now I have a much better understanding.
 I agree with Stacie Donnelly’s comment about being in the presence of a celebrity when Dawn Bauman is in attendance.
 I am always very impressed with how knowledgeable she is including statewide trends, national trends, and identifying them to inform the Annual Planning Meeting process.
 I think she brings great insight to committee members so that we can make informed decisions about how to address the legislature.

-TERRI: Numerous subjects were discussed as potential areas of focus for CAI-CLAC for 2025.
+TERRI: Numerous subjects were discussed as potential areas of focus for CAI-CLAC in 2025.
 Some of the approved strategies were:

 • Legislation which would protect board members in the event that they are unable to procure insurance which may be required by their governing documents due to the market conditions.

-• Allowing boards to increase assessments in order to pay insurance premiums.
+• Allowing boards to increase assessments to pay insurance premiums.

 • Allowing the disqualification of board members for failure to comply with any state or federal filing requirement (such as the Corporate Transparency Act CTA).